Updated on June 23rd, 2021 by Nikolaos Sismanis

 Investors should be wary of the fact Springworks is essentially still a pre-revenue company, currently trading at more than 200 times its forward sales.
 Once and if sales start snowballing its valuation could be well justified.
 Until then, however, the stock remains risky for the average investor.

-The position was trimmed by 16% as of Orbimed’s latest 13F filing, most likely for the fund to book some gains off of the stock’s prolonged rally.
+The position was once again trimmed by 16% as of Orbimed’s latest 13F filing, most likely for the fund to book some gains off of the stock’s prolonged rally.

 Boston Scientific Corp (BSX)

-Boston Scientific accounts for around 3.1% of OrbiMed’s public equity portfolio and is a relatively new position for the fund, initiated during Q2 of 2020.
+Boston Scientific is Orbimed’s third-largest holding, accounting for around 4.6% of its public equity portfolio.
+It is a relatively new position for the fund, initiated during Q2 of 2020.
 The company recently achieved FDA approval for its Ranger Drug-Coated Balloon to treat patients with peripheral artery disease, which should add to the company’s top line over time.